-You will shortly be able to download Autour from the Apple App Store, as well as read more about how to install and use it on our support page
+You can download Autour from the App Store, as well as read more about how to install and use it on our support page.

 Autour (French for "Around", pronounced "oh tour") is an